makersacademy/rps-challenge/README.md

 * RSpec used for testing.
 * Coverall used to check test coverage.
 * Sinatra used for the server framework.
+* HTML was used.
+* erb was used.
+* Capybara testing was used.

 ### Code style